kiboschool/course-july-2023-onboarding/src/course-overview.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/wVzT_GBwoxQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-## About this Guide
+## About this Class
-This guide is designed to help you prepare for life at Kibo.
-Over the next three weeks, we will share information you need to know and action items to take as you prepare for class.
+This is an onboarding class designed to help you prepare for life at Kibo.
+In the coming weeks, we will share information you need to know and action items to take as you prepare for class.
 You should plan to spend a few hours each week getting ready to begin.
+You should read each lesson thoroughly and complete the assignment at the end of each lesson.

 ## How to get help
 If you need help or have questions while reviewing these materials, you can: